Medical device hijack: Scope

 Various informal assessments have estimated that medical device hijacking currently impacts a majority of the hospitals worldwide and remains undetected in the bulk of them.
 The technologies necessary to detect medical device hijacking, and the lateral movement of attackers from command and control within the targeted medical devices, are not installed in the great majority of hospitals as of February 2017.
 A statistic would note that in a hospital with 500 beds, there are roughly fifteen medical devices (usually internet of things (IoT) connected) per bed.
 That is in addition to centralized administration systems, the hospital diagnostic labs which utilized medical devices, EMR/EHR systems and CT/MRI/X-ray centers within the hospital.

 Detection and remediation

 These attacks are very hard to detect and even harder to remediate.
 Deception technology (the evolution and automation of honeypot or honey-grid networks) can trap or lure the attackers as they move laterally within the networks.
 The medical devices typically must have all of their software reloaded by the manufacturer.
 The hospital security staff is not equipped nor able to access the internals of these FDA approved devices.
 They can become reinfected very quickly as it only takes one medical device to potentially re-infect the rest in the hospital.

+Organized crime targets healthcare networks in order to access and steal the patient records.
+This poses a significant risk to patient data such as credit card information and other protected health information.

+Because of the vast breadth of interconnection between medical devices and hospital networks, there are security concerns because medical equipment are not usually considered for routine discovery scans within the context of IT (cybersecurity).
+The IP addresses connecting these devices to the hospital network might lack the necessary software patching and this exposes both the network and devices to a plethora of vulnerabilities.